johnofmars/mm-github-pages-starter/_pages/get_started.md

 ># You will never be bored with Fighting Lion.
 {: .text-center}

-The best thing I can say about Lion is that there is no skill ceiling.
-There's always something to learn and improve and that is so satisfying.
-This site was put together by my own knowledge and experience, but improved upon by a community of other fans who love this gun.
+The best weapon, skill, loadout is any weapon that you haven't mastered yet.
+And Fighting Lion has no skill ceiling.
+There's always more to learn and more to try.

 <figure>
   <img src="/assets/images/road_never_ends.png" alt="Road Never Ends">